 Enjoy pampering service at two newly transformed castle hotels

 Although Ireland boasts hundreds of castles, few have interiors as magnificent as their façades.
 In the past few years, however, two have been brilliantly transformed into extraordinary properties that integrate 21st-century sophistication with centuries-old splendor.
 Ashford Castle, whose lakeside fortress dates to the 1200s, unveiled a stunning renovation in late 2015 that added a spectacular spa and reimagined the interiors with sumptuous furnishings, sparkling chandeliers and grand fireplaces.
-Adare Manor, a grand 19th-century estate with peaked roofs, cathedral ceilings and gothic windows with views over French gardens and the River Shannon, reopened in November, 2017.
+Adare Manor, a grand 19th-century estate with peaked roofs, cathedral ceilings and gothic windows with views over French gardens and the River Maigue, reopened in November of 2017.
 Years of renovations restored the original stained-glass windows and carvings, refurbished the elegant accommodations in a cream and champagne palette and added a new La Mer spa and Tom Fazio–designed golf course.

 Related: Irish Castles: Indagare Matchmaker

 See the exciting debuts that are revitalizing Dublin